Fundraiser:

 In her pre-primary days the satisfaction of earning a gold star satisfied her goal-oriented nature, while in middle school it was the challenge of making the math hall-of-fame.
 Katie has learned that not every violation of rules (“the boys were listening to the radio when it wasn’t allowed”) needed to be reported to the authorities (teachers), rather that one had to gauge the seriousness of the act and report those acts that caused damage or put other children at risk.

-One thing that always pleasantly struck us about Spring Valley was how well spoken and confident the graduating 8th graders appeared - we felt like we were attending a high school graduation.
+One thing that always pleasantly struck us about Montessori Academy was how well spoken and confident the graduating 8th graders appeared - we felt like we were attending a high school graduation.
 This confidence was learned through activities such as the public speaking opportunities during show-and-tell, memorization and recitation of poems, science fair presentations, various report presentations, and acting and singing opportunities during school performances...
-Katie exhibited similar confidence during her appearance at the regional spelling bee as a representative of Spring Valley.
+Katie exhibited similar confidence during her appearance at the regional spelling bee as a representative of Montessori Academy.

 During the process of searching for Katie's future "high school" home,

-we were very happy with how well Spring Valley had prepared Katie
+we were very happy with how well Montessori Academy had prepared Katie

 for her continuing education - she came across as the mature,